jrwashburn/mina-pool-payout/README.md

 B62qinpqDF7ongjhpvJLz7QBsExP1BkpceED6GuThYYbSVSbk1nWCvh|B62qoigHEtJCoZ5ekbGHWyr9hYfc6fkZ2A41h9vvVZuvty9amzEz3yB
 ```

-To enable these features, create a file src/data/.substitutePayTo and configure according to your situation.
+To enable these features, create a file src/data/.substitutePayTo and configure it according to your situation.

-## Using payor specific commission rates
+## Using payor specific commission rates and specifying to burn supercharged rewards or not

 You can use payor specific commission rates.
 They will override the value of `COMMISSION_RATE` based on the public key specified.
 To use this feature,
 please create a file named ".negotiatedFees" in the src/data directory.
-The file should contain a list of "public key|commission rate" combination.
+The file should contain a list of "public key|commission rate|burn supercharged" combination.
 Note that the fee should be expressed as a number (can be a decimal).
+The 3rd column indicated if the supercharged rewards should be burned or not.
 Example:

 ```
-B62qkBqSkXgkirtU3n8HJ9YgwHh3vUD6kGJ5ZRkQYGNPeL5xYL2tL1L|0.012573
-B62qinpqDF7ongjhpvJLz7QBsExP1BkpceED6GuThYYbSVSbk1nWCvh|0.012544
+B62qkBqSkXgkirtU3n8HJ9YgwHh3vUD6kGJ5ZRkQYGNPeL5xYL2tL1L|0.012573|1
+B62qinpqDF7ongjhpvJLz7QBsExP1BkpceED6GuThYYbSVSbk1nWCvh|0.012544|0
 ```

-If no file is present, the process will use the default `COMMISSION_RATE` value.
+If no file is present, the process will use the default `COMMISSION_RATE` value and will not burn the supercharged rewards (except the ones of Mina Foundation).

 ## Running payout for a full epoch